AbdulrazzakSwai/Cybersecurity-Scripts/README.md

 # Cybersecurity Scripts

-A collection of custom-written scripts for cybersecurity purposes.
+A collection of custom-written scripts for ethical cybersecurity purposes.

 ---